-Effective Aggression is determined by the extent to which a Contestant forces the action & attempts to finish the fight.
-The aggressive action must be an effective attempt to land legal strikes that force the Opponent to protect or defend, or an effective attempt to takedown or submit the Opponent.
+Effective Aggression is determined by the extent to which a Contestant forces the action & attempts to finish the match.
+Considering who made the greatest successful effort to attack and control.

-This includes moving towards the Opponent and attempting to land effective legal strikes.
+This includes moving towards the Opponent and attempting takedowns and sweeps.